Over 80% of job listings require, or strongly prefer, relevant professional work experience.

 To increase the chances that your resume will be found by a hiring manager, make sure you tailor it to the listing of the job you’re applying to.
 Tailoring your resume takes time and effort but it’s definitely worth it.

-To speed up the process, try an online tool like Jobscan’s resume scanner.
+To speed up the process, try an online tool like Jobscan’s Power Edit.
 It will tell exactly what to do to fully optimize your resume for each position.
-The result is an AI resume that’s fully compatible with applicant tracking systems.

 - Include quantified achievements and specific responsibilities.